kaiachain/kaia-agent-kit/CONTRIBUTING.md

 2. **Add Required Files**: Add the necessary files for the new partner.
 At a minimum, include:
     - `README.md`: Provide an overview of the partner integration.
     - Any additional files required for the integration.
+    - Make sure metadata.ts has same function names as in each service.
+Follow kaiascan or web3 package for reference

 3. **Follow Code Standards**: Ensure your code adheres to the project's coding standards and conventions.